ProfessorJames/quizpro/README.md

 ### End of Game:

 - The game finishes when the user has answered all questions.
+- The end of game message tells user how many questions they answered correctly and offers encoragement.
 - The end of game message displayed depends on the score the user gets

 1. Score < 25%
 ![Score than 25%](docs/features/end-of-game-message-1.png)